MirruK/t_racer/README.md

 the intended way on a non-linux system.

 Firstly, make sure you have the ncurses package installed.
-Most of you will have this from some other package but on archlinux ncurses can be installed via the command:
+On archlinux and ubuntu ncurses can be installed via the following commands:
 ```
 sudo pacman -S ncurses
+sudo apt-get install libncurses5-dev
 ```

 To create the binary simply run these commands: